Buridi-Chaithanya-Lakshmi/Technocolabs-Internship-Pre-requisite/technocolabs-internship-prerequisites-main/technocolabs-internship-prerequisites-main/README.md

 # Technocolabs Internship Pre-requisites
-This repository contains all the pre-requisite notebooks for my internship as a Machine Learning Developer at Technocolabs.
+This repository contains all the pre-requisite notebooks for my internship as a Data Science Intern at Technocolabs.

 It includes some of the micro-courses from kaggle.
 They are enlisted below: